UppsalaNLP/Spoken-ImplicitDR/README.md

 ## Copyright and License

-AmbiguousIDRs © 2025 by Ahmed Ruby, Christian Hardmeier and Sara Stymne is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Spoken-ImplicitDR © 2025 by Ahmed Ruby, Christian Hardmeier and Sara Stymne is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit [https://creativecommons.org/licenses/by-nc-sa/4.0/](https://creativecommons.org/licenses/by-nc-sa/4.0/).